 The first test of the newly assigned star structure by FIVB took place in the Persian Gulf on the Iranian Kish Island.
 The 3-star event, played on a span of three days, offered the first single-elimination format of the year, one of the many to come in 2017 and the first in many years of international beach volleyball, and was eventually dominated by Russian pairs.

 Having finished ninth a week earlier in their first tournament together at the Fort Lauderdale Major in USA, the new partners Nikita Lyamin and Vyacheslav Krasilnikov enjoyed a perfect stay in Iran and grabbed the gold medals.
 And quite logically so following their unbeaten run of five wins.
+You could see their excellent performance on Netbet.

 “The gold medal is very important for us not only because it is a new season but also because we are a newly-formed team,” Lyamin said.
 “It was really great to play in the final on a sunny day, even though the wind conditions have been quite difficult today.
 This victory makes us really confident for the rest of the season.”